yeojz/metalsmith-react-templates/docs/JSX_RENDER_ENGINE.md

 `jsx-render-engine` is a an in-place object manipulation engine to transform object content using a JSX library as template.

-It is used in, and developed as part of [metalsmith-react-templates](https://github.com/yeojz/metalsmith-react-templates).
+It is developed as part of [metalsmith-react-templates](https://github.com/yeojz/metalsmith-react-templates).

 You can easily write your own rendering strategies, but it currently supports the following out of the box: